volodymyrhudyma/blog/content/blog/2020-05-02-objects-in-javascript.md

 title: Objects in JavaScript
 date: 2020-05-02T19:11:10.868Z
 ---
-Everything in JavaScript, except Primitives are Objects.
+Everything in JavaScript, except Primitives are Objects, that's why it's the most important part of the language.
 Understanding objects is essential in order to become  professional.

-In JavaScript, objects are collections of properties, defined as key-value pair.
+Objects are collections of properties, defined as key-value pair.

 ## Create an object